• Policy and guideline

 - present their research at the annual meeting of the Surgical Research Society of Australasia (or an agreed equivalent) at least once during, or in the 12 months following, the scholarship period.

-Please refer to the:
+Please also refer to the:

 • Who can apply?